 Claudio Carvalho, Rio de Janeiro, Brazil

-When they drive off from the Casino, they are in a Maserati, which happens to have the trident as emblem.
+When they drive off from the casino, they are in a Maserati, which happens to have the trident as an emblem.
 See more »

 When Percy is in the Demigod infirmary after the fight with the Minotaur, there is a shield seen leaning against the table next to him as he sleeps.
 He is then woken up by Grover, the camera angle return to Percy sitting up, and the shield is gone.
 See more »